 If you’ve ever sought a second medical opinion or gotten more than one estimate for a home repair, you know that each vested party has a different take on things.

-Working with horses, every trainer has a distinguished manner of looking at the horse, of training the horse, and of conveying his knowledge to the audience.
+Working with horses, every trainer has a distinctive manner of looking at the horse, of training the horse, and of conveying his knowledge to the audience.

 The horse, however, has the facts.
 Its movements and behaviors are results of the horse acting and reacting to its world as only the horse understands.
 Thankfully, science is helping us humans have a better appreciation for just how and what our horses are taking in and processing.
 Science can confirm or refute that what we’re doing is appropriate.
 Research supports, for instance: